 MOCE hourly fee is \$90 for therapists and \$150 for psychologist.
 However, we will take into account your current financial situation and offer you a fee adjustment.
 Please discuss your financial situation with your therapist.
 Payment is requested at the time services are rendered.
 In addition to weekly appointments, we charge this amount for other professional services you may need, though we will break down the hourly cost if we work for periods of less than one hour.
 Other services include report writing, telephone conversations lasting longer than 30 minutes, consulting with other professionals with your permission, preparation of records or treatment summaries, and the time spent performing any other service you may request.
-Court appearances, if required are \$90 per hour for therapist and \$150 for psychologist (regardless of what the adjusted fee is) a minimum of three hours will be billed (for preparation and record review) and payment is expected before testifying.
+Court appearances: SEE "Court Fee Agreement Sheet" included in the intake package.